robre/robre.github.io/_posts/2021-01-13-iokit-reversing-tips.md

 Some Families even include open source sample driver implementations!

 ### Know the tools
 On MacOS, you will find some additional tools to interact with drivers.
-I don't find them incredibly useful for reverse engineering, but it's good to know about them:
+I don't find them incredibly useful for reverse engineering, but it's good to know about them nonetheless:

 - kextstat: display loaded kexts
 - ioclasscount: count instances of IO Classes